Master of Arts in Teaching

 The graduate curriculum is grounded in seminars that address ethical and pedagogical issues, the history and philosophy of public education, and cyber-pedagogy, which introduces the use of electronic imaging and communications technologies in cultural production and art education.

-To complete their studies, MAT candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
+To complete their studies, MA in Teaching candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
 Previous thesis topics have included self-representation through community mapping, disability studies and critical pedagogy, graffiti-based curriculum, and arts education for chronically ill children.

 Fieldwork and Clinical Experience

-MAT candidates complement their rigorous academic training with more than 550 hours of hands-on experience in Chicago classrooms.
+MA in Teaching candidates complement their rigorous academic training with more than 550 hours of hands-on experience in Chicago classrooms.
 Pre-clinical fieldwork begins with an observation practice that focuses on classroom management, teacher feedback, curriculum development, and diversity issues.
-Faculty supervisors work closely with MAT candidates during their teaching apprenticeships by visiting their schools and offering extensive evaluations and one-on-one mentorship.
+Faculty supervisors work closely with MA in Teaching candidates during their teaching apprenticeships by visiting their schools and offering extensive evaluations and one-on-one mentorship.
 This applied education offers candidates a direct view of contemporary public education, along with the experience to interpret and teach art and visual culture in a classroom setting.

-A core aim of the MAT program is to teach degree candidates to respond to the needs of contemporary learners through active and reflective interactions with visual culture.
+A core aim of the MA in Teaching program is to teach degree candidates to respond to the needs of contemporary learners through active and reflective interactions with visual culture.

-SAIC's interdisciplinary spirit is present in the MAT program; teacher candidates are encouraged to augment their critical and academic work with electives in other fine arts disciplines, such as painting and drawing, sculpture, performance, and filmmaking.
+SAIC's interdisciplinary spirit is present in the MA in Teaching program; teacher candidates are encouraged to augment their critical and academic work with electives in other fine arts disciplines, such as painting and drawing, sculpture, performance, and filmmaking.
 SAIC understands that many of its future teachers are also artists and therefore encourages candidates to enrich their courses of study with foundational studio-based practices.